ansible/ansible-lightspeed/docs/faq/index.md

 generates a recommendation, it will attempt to find items in the training dataset that closely resemble the recommendation.
 In such cases, Ansible Lightspeed with Watson Code Assistant will display licensing information and a source repository link for the training data matches in a panel interface in the VS Code extension.
-Licensing information is determined using the [GitHub license API][gh-lince-api].
+Licensing information is determined using the [GitHub license API][gh-license-api].

 This feature may enable users to ascertain open source license terms that are associated with related training data.
 We have implemented this feature even though we believe